"We are successful despite weak economic tailwind"

 What about your DHL division Global Forwarding, Freight?

 Frank Appel: After a year of intense work we can reaffirm that the turnaround in the division is continuing and the positive earnings trend of the past four quarters is sustainable.
 Our measures are effective, even if we still have a lot to do.
 We are on the right path and taking major strides in advancing our business quarter by quarter, even if the drop in freight rates still prevents this progress from being reflected in revenue.
-At the same time, we are endeavoring to be ever closer to our customers.
-DHL Freight recently launched a virtual freight market place called CILLOX, a digital platform designed to bring shippers and transport companies together.

 Let's move on to the third DHL division - Supply Chain.
 How did it perform?